 An online retailer of golf accessories that sells shoes, gloves, and club bags is growing.
 The business now employs five full-time staffers and the owner is concerned about foul-ups with employee paychecks, withholding taxes, and covering worker benefits.
 The business needs to organize its payroll accounting, and quickly.
-Here’s how it can implement payroll accounting, and adhere to best practices for small businesses.
+Here’s how it can implement payroll accounting, and adhere to best practices for ecommerce accounting.

 What is payroll accounting?